Business Credit Stacking Book a Free Strategy Call

 Years — Severe Period

-Absolutely no 60–90 day late payments within the past 5 years.
-These severe delinquencies are disqualifying factors regardless of other strengths in your profile.
+Absolutely no 60–90 day late payments.
+These severe delinquencies are disqualifying factors regardless of everything else in your profile.

 New Account Restrictions